jonathang111/File-System/README.md

 [padding/gap]	//should have enough room between entries and keyindex's so rewrites aren't common

 KeyIndexEntry[0]:
-    key[MAX_KEYSIZE]:   //key name, maybe varies on cache or standardized
+    key[MAX_KEYSIZE]:   // key name, maybe varies on cache or standardized
-    offset:             //offset in cache of key values
+    offset:             // offset in cache of key values
-    count:              //number of values in the key KeyIndexEntry[1]:
+    count:              // number of values in the key KeyIndexEntry[1]:
 	key[MAX_KEYSIZE]:
     offset: